 Erbitux (also known as cetuximab) is a monoclonal antibody, which differs from Iressa and Tarceva, which are small molecules, Because monoclonal antibodies are not believed to cross the blood-brain barrier, the natural expectation is that Erbitux would be ineffective against brain tumors.
-As a single agent, this seems to be true, as PFS-6 was only 10% for patients with recurrent high-grade gliomas (103).
-But when Erbitux was added to the standard temozolomide protocol for 17 newly diagnosed patients (103), the overall one-year survival rate was 87% with the median survival time not reached at the time of the report (an abstract at a meeting).
+As a single agent, this seems to be true, as PFS-6 was only 10% for patients with recurrent high-grade gliomas (107).
+But when Erbitux was added during the radiation phase of the standard temozolomide protocol for 17 newly diagnosed patients (108), 87% of patients were alive at the end of one year and 37% were progression free.
+The median survival time had not reached at the time of the report (an abstract at a meeting).
+It is possibly important to note that some investigators believe that radiation temporarily disrupts the blood-brain-barrier, which would allow a monocolonal antibody such as erbitux to reach the tumor.